The Rise of AI Agents: From Chatbots to Autonomous Employees

 These AI employees will:

-• Have their own workstations - isolated, managed virtual desktops (think Omnissa Horizon VDI) where the agent operates in a controlled digital workspace, just like a human employee connecting remotely
+- Have their own workstations - isolated, managed virtual desktops (think Omnissa Horizon VDI) where the agent operates in a controlled digital workspace.
+I've spent years working with VDI environments, and the infrastructure for this already exists.
+Same concept as a human employee connecting remotely

-• Be managed by human supervisors - a human manager reviews the agent's work, approves critical decisions, and adjusts priorities, the same way they'd manage a junior team member
+- Be managed by human supervisors - a human manager reviews the agent's work, approves critical decisions, adjusts priorities.
+Like managing a junior team member (one that never sleeps and doesn't need coffee)

-• Run in sandboxed environments - every agent operates in an isolated workspace where its actions can be monitored, audited, and rolled back if something goes wrong
+- Run in sandboxed environments - every agent operates in an isolated workspace where actions can be monitored, audited, and rolled back

-• Follow compliance frameworks - audit trails, data classification, access logs - all the governance that applies to human employees will apply to AI employees
+- Follow compliance frameworks - audit trails, data classification, access logs.
+All the governance that applies to human employees applies to AI employees

 There are still gaps.
 Granular control mechanisms for agent permissions are immature.
 Deployment and orchestration tooling is fragmented.
 Monitoring and observability for agent behaviour is still being figured out.
 But the core technology is close enough that early adopters are already operating this way.

 The critical unsolved problem is quality assurance.
 How do you ensure an agent produces correct, reliable results every time - without hallucinations, without subtle errors, without confidently wrong outputs?
 This is the hard problem.
+I deal with it daily running my own agents.
 The organisations that crack it - that find the right combination of process, architecture, and oversight to guarantee consistent agent output quality - will have extraordinarily effective additional "employees" at a fraction of the cost.

 And every organisation needs this.
 Every org is resource-constrained.
 Headcount is expensive, hiring is slow, and there's always more work than people to do it.
-Being able to add AI employees that handle research, analysis, content creation, and routine operations will be transformative for productivity.
+Adding AI employees that handle research, analysis, content creation, and routine operations will be transformative.
+Not in a hand-wavy futurist sense.
+In a "this changes your P&L next quarter" sense.

 The Agent Coding Revolution

-The implication is profound: people are going to be able to build software without the traditional investment in software engineering teams.
-A product manager with a clear vision and an AI coding agent can prototype, iterate, and ship at a pace that would have required a full development team twelve months ago.
+The implication is profound: people are going to be able to build software without traditional software engineering teams.
+A product manager with a clear vision and an AI coding agent can prototype, iterate, and ship at a pace that would have required a full dev team twelve months ago.
+I know because I'm doing it.

 This doesn't eliminate software engineers - it changes what they do.
 Engineers become curators and architects: designing systems, reviewing agent-generated code, managing the agent infrastructure, ensuring quality and security.
-The craft shifts from writing every line to orchestrating the agents that write the lines.
-The best engineers will be the ones who can direct AI effectively - who understand both the architecture and the agent's capabilities and limitations.
+The craft shifts from writing every line to orchestrating the agents that write them.
+The best engineers will be the ones who can direct AI effectively - who understand both the architecture and the agent's limitations.

-For businesses, this represents an unprecedented opportunity and a genuine strategic challenge.
-The velocity and creativity that agents unlock for building things is extraordinary.
+For businesses, this is an unprecedented opportunity and a genuine strategic challenge.
+The velocity agents unlock for building things is extraordinary.
 But that velocity is dangerous without discipline.
 Businesses need to pivot now to understanding how they can responsibly harness this speed - establishing review processes, quality gates, and architectural guardrails that let them move fast without breaking things.

 The Human Layer

-The infrastructure for this already exists.
+The infrastructure already exists.
 UEM platforms manage device compliance.
 VDI solutions provide isolated workspaces.
 Identity providers handle access control.
 DLP tools prevent data leakage.
 If you can securely manage a remote human employee's virtual desktop, you can manage an AI employee's virtual desktop.
-The security model is the same.
+Having worked in the digital workspace and endpoint management space for over two decades, I can tell you: the security model is the same.
+The tooling is ready.
+What's missing is organisational readiness.

 The trajectory is clear and the building blocks are in place.
 The question isn't whether AI agents will become autonomous employees.
-It's whether your organisation is ready to manage them when they do - and whether you're moving fast enough to not be left behind.
+It's whether your organisation is ready to manage them when they do.